 Unless otherwise directed by the Authority, the Exceeded Curtailment Price shall be determined by the Company in accordance with Paragraph 6.2 to Paragraph 6.10.

-Where sufficient data is available, the Company will determine a separate Exceeded Import Curtailment Price (demand turn up/generation turn down) and Exceeded Export Curtailment Price (demand turn down/generation turn up).
+Where sufficient data is available, the Company will determine the Exceeded Import Curtailment Price (demand turn up/generation turn down) and the Exceeded Export Curtailment Price (demand turn down/generation turn up).

-An IDNO Party should use the Exceeded Curtailment Price authorised in the Distribution Services Area in which a Customer is seeking to connect to that IDNO Party.
+An IDNO Party should use the Exceeded Curtailment Price determined by the DNO Party in whose Distribution Services Area a Customer is seeking to connect to the Distribution System of that IDNO Party.

 Market prices for flexibility

-From 01 April 2023, and then by the first of each April and October, the Company shall determine the maximum contracted utilisation price.
-The Flexibility Market Price shall be the highest of any Distribution Flexibility Services for contracts applicable to that Company in the regulatory year and the two previous regulatory years.
+From 1 April 2023, and then by the first day of each April and October thereafter, the Company shall determine the Flexibility Market Price.
+The Flexibility Market Price shall be the highest price paid for Distribution Flexibility Services under contracts entered into by the Company in the current Regulatory Year or in the two previous Regulatory Years.
 If the price is in £/MWh the Company shall convert to £/MVAh by dividing by an assumed [0.95] power factor.

-Within that period, if the Company has not contracted, but has issued and published tenders for Distribution Flexibility Services, the Flexibility Market Price shall be the maximum utilisation price from the tenders.
+If, within the relevant period, the Company has not entered into a contract for Distribution Flexibility Services but has issued and published tenders for Distribution Flexibility Services, the Flexibility Market Price shall be the highest maximum utilisation price from those tenders.
 If the price is in £/MWh the Company shall convert to £/MVAh by dividing by an assumed [0.95] power factor.

-If Paragraph 6.4 or Paragraph 6.5 do not apply, then the Flexibility Market Price is zero.
+If Paragraph 6.4 or Paragraph 6.5 do not apply, the Flexibility Market Price is zero.

 Flexibility Market Price Statement